hpi-swa-teaching/IMAPClient/README.md

  - Manage different accounts
   ![](screenshots/addAccount.png)
   You can add an account by clicking the `+` button.
 You will then be prompted to enter the account information needed to establish a connection with the server.
-  When you have a lot of eamils, this step might take a while, because after initialization you will be greeted with all your recent emails already fetched for you to see.

  - Fetch new mails from the server
   ![](screenshots/updating.png)